haroon-shaikh/BusTracker/README.md

 # BusTracker

 Welcome to bus tracker
-To get started past MTA API key into rgw varuable API key in map.js
+To get started, enter the  MTA API key into the  variable API key in map.js

 Once you start the file it should look like this